ekneale/cobraa/README.md

 **Analysis**

+This is the post-reconstruction stage.
+To run the reconstruction, use fred (https://github.com/AIT-WATCHMAN/FRED).

 The analysis ultimately optimises reactor sensitivity in 4 dimensions:

 ```nx_p``` number of hits n in x ns detected from the prompt event in the pair